-Please be aware that access may be limited based on government guidelines or restrictions in the local area.
 You may contact the VNS Help Desk at 866.625.1631 for assistance with the registration process or for other help with the internet system.
 You will need to provide your VIN and PIN when contacting the Help Desk.

 Instructions for Entering a Verified Email Address in VNS https://www.notify.usdoj.gov

 1. If this is the first time you have accessed this site:

 a.
 You must enter the VIN/ID and PIN contained in the letter you received from the United States Attorney’s Office